Best Oculus Quest 2 accessories 2023

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The Quest 2's in a league of its own thanks to its portability and reasonable starting price.
-Even after the recent price increase, it's so inexpensive partially because it ships without some critical accessories in the box.
+The Quest 2 is in a league of its own thanks to its portability and reasonable starting price, even after the recent price increase.
+But part of the reason it's more inexpensive compared to other headsets is because it ships without some critical accessories in the box.

 Shoving your Quest 2 into a bag or desk drawer and calling it a day runs the risk of causing drift on the Touch Controllers' sticks or even damaging the Quest 2's lenses or charging port.
 A Carrying Case is an easy way to protect your investment and keep all your VR tools in one attractive container — plus, it has room for your upgraded Elite Strap.